sol-vin/first-person-template-godot-4.6/README.md

 ## Scripts:
   - `compile-map.ps1` - Compiles a map located at `maps/main.map`.
 Will split the map up into layers based on the dictionary at `$MapTable`
-  - `setup_dev.ps1` - Sets up the dev env.
+  - `setup-dev.ps1` - Sets up the dev env.
 Windows only, for now...
 Installs Trenchbroom, MESS, and Godot, then copies relevant files to where they need to go
-  - `run_editor.ps1` - Starts Godot.
+  - `run-editor.ps1` - Starts Godot.
 Clicking on `godot.exe` will launch the game itself, not the editor.
+  - `copy-fgd.ps1` - Copies the FGD stuff into the Trenchbroom editor.
+  - `clean-examples.ps1` - Cleans out the example stuff in the project

 Made to quick start game jams easier. :D